sunfounder/pisloth/docs/source/ezblock/play_with_ezblock.rst

 **Projects**

-Here, we show you the projects of playing PiSloth on Ezblock Studio.
+Here, we show you the projects of playing PiSloth on EzBlock Studio.
 If you are new to these, you can refer to the code images inside each project to program, and can learn the use of blocks according to TIPS.

-If you don't want to write these projects one by one, we have uploaded them to Ezblock Studio's Examples page and you can run them directly or edit them and run them later.
+If you don't want to write these projects one by one, we have uploaded them to EzBlock Studio's Examples page and you can run them directly or edit them and run them later.

 .. toctree::